 This is a tip my mom gave me when I had my first ingrown hair.
 If you can see that an ingrown hair is actually embedded right in your skin (I know right?), you are probably feeling some serious irritation right now.

 But a great way to soothe your symptoms and soften the villainous hair is by applying a warm compress over it.
 Just do this for a few minutes at different times during the day until eventually you’ll notice that the little red bump is scurrying away.

 On Beauty And Tips, we’re often telling our readers to cut down on sugar.
 This time, however, we’re going to encourage you to use sugar usefully.

-By mixing a cup of sugar with half a cup of virgin oil you can draw out ingrown hairs.
+By mixing a cup of sugar with half a cup of virgin oil you can draw out ingrown hair.
 All you need to do is take this cup, stir in around 8-10 drops of lavender essential oil and tea tree oil and apply it to your ingrown hair.
 Gently rub it for a few minutes before rinsing and repeat a few times per week.